eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ### Storing Copybooks Locally

 You can store your copybooks locally in folders in your workspace.
-Copybook support is enabled by default for the entire workspace.
-If you need to restrict copybook support to individual folders, specify the folder paths in your workspace extension settings.
+To enable copybook support, specify the folder paths that contain copybooks in your workspace extension settings.

 1. Open the COBOL Language Support extension settings.
 2. Switch from **User** to **Workspace**.